richardlett/GALATIC/README.md

 TestSpGEMM(input_A_GPU, input_B_GPU, semiring, [=] (const Arith_SR::output_t &a, const Arith_SR::output_t &b) { return std::abs(a-b) < 0.01; }, DefaultTraits);
 ```

-Default traits is the configuration traits, as defined above.
+Default traits is the configuration traits, as
+above.

 The lambda function is function which takes two of your output type, and returns true if they are equivalent, otherwise false.